-In 2021 we built on previous co-creation work with our employees to shape new working patterns appropriate to a hybrid working model, and we have supported colleagues in implementing these across the business as we started to slowly return to the office in the second half of 2021.
+This year we have built on previous co-creation work with our employees to shape new working patterns appropriate to a hybrid working model, and we have supported colleagues in implementing these across the business as we started to slowly return to the office in the second half of the year.

-We also made further strides in our flexible working offer with the launch of compressed working cycles broadly across the organisation, following a successful pilot with our Global Government Business Unit.
-Our approach to flexible working is something highly prized by our employees and an important part of Our People Promise - our employee value proposition - which we also refreshed.
+We also made further strides in our flexible working offer with the launch of compressed working cycles broadly across the organisation, following a successful pilot with our Global Government Business Unit early in the year.
+Our approach to flexible working is something highly prized by our employees and an important part of Our People Promise - our employee value proposition - which we also refreshed this year.